avinoamr/prettylogs/README.md

 """ >> logger.info()
 ```

-This usually eliminates, or reduces, the redudent variable passing thus allowing
-the log lines to remain concise and simply describe the state of the current
-scope with little boilerplate.
+This usually eliminates, or reduces, the redundant variable passing thus allowing the log lines to remain concise and simply describe the state of the current scope with little boilerplate.